-On today’s episode of the Engaging Missions Show, our guest, Daniel Solid, shares about his ministry in the marketplace.
+On today’s episode of the Engaging Missions Show, our guest, Kevin Daniel, shares about his ministry in the marketplace.
 Daniel works as a business owner, sharing the Gospel to those he comes into contact with across the world.
 He also disciples and trains believers in how to plant churches and better spread the Gospel.

 Growing up in Atlanta, Daniel helped run leadership camps until college.
 He later started teaching young adults and teens at his church, but felt God calling him deeper.
 Through other church planters, God showed him how to better spread the Gospel and how to use his business as a tool to do so.